code-423n4/2023-06-llama/README.md

 ```
 - If you have a public code repo, please share it here:  N/A
 - How many contracts are in scope?: 27
-- Total SLoC for these contracts?: todo
+- Total SLoC for these contracts?: 2488
 - How many external imports are there?: 5
 - How many separate interfaces and struct definitions are there for the contracts within scope?:  7 and 15
 - Does most of your code generally use composition or inheritance?: Composition